zyzmoz/revents/README.md

 information about events they are planning or going to;

 This Project use:
--Parcel as bundler
+* Parcel as bundler
--React Semantic UI as UI framework
+* React Semantic UI as UI framework
--Redux as state manager
+* Redux as state manager
--Firebase as real-time database
+* Firebase as real-time database
--Jest to test all the stuff!
+* Jest to test all the stuff!

 ## Usage